open-horizon/open-horizon.github.io/docs/using_edge_services/cpu_load_example.md

 ## What to do next
 {: #cpu_next}

 If you want to deploy your own software to an edge node, you must create your own edge services, and associated deployment pattern or deployment policy.
-For more information, see [Developing edge services with {{site.data.keyword.edge_notm}}](../developing/developing.md).
+For more information, see [Developing an edge service for devices](../developing/developing.md).